|Dr Elizabeth A CAMERON

 The Nursing Team

-We have two practice nurses in the surgery team, Ruth Morgan and Judith Arthur, and one nurse practitioner, Beverley Starbuck and a HCA, all of whom can be seen by appointment, morning and afternoon every weekday.
+We have three practice nurses in the surgery team, Ruth Morgan, Judith Arthur and Karen Lander, and one nurse practitioner, Beverley Starbuck and a HCA, all of whom can be seen by appointment, morning and afternoon every weekday.

 They are able to attend to dressings, syringe ears, remove stitches, check blood pressure and give injections.

 They also run health screening clinics and can give advice on many health matters including cervical cytology tests.

 Our nursing team's time is valuable.
 PLEASE REMEMBER TO CANCEL YOUR APPOINTMENT AS SOON AS POSSIBLE IF IT IS NO LONGER REQUIRED, so that it can be offered to another patient.
 You can have an appointment to see one of the nursing team without seeing a doctor, but they may need to consult a doctor about your problem, if your condition requires it.

 BLOOD TESTS ARE CARRIED OUT AT ERITH HOSPITAL BETWEEN 9.00AM AND 12 NOON EACH DAY.
 URINE AND OTHER TEST SAMPLES MUST BE RECEIVED AT THE SURGERY BEFORE 2.00PM.

 The District Nurses: Telephone 020 3045 5159 (Central Booking)